Explore five, original, slope-shouldered wooden grain elevators built in the golden age of Canada’s grain trade

 Get up close and personal with an interpretive tour – great for schools and other groups.

-We are closed for the season.
-But the Elevators are always here so please come for a self guided walking tour
+We are open for the season but regular staffing will not be in place until June 16/18.
+However, the elevators are always here so please stop by for a self guided walking tour.

 For a glimpse of the vanishing past, make the detour to tiny Inglis.
 A stunning row of five 1920s grain elevators – the sentinels of the Manitoba prairie – are in the process of being restored to their original splendor.
 Inside the creaky interior of the Paterson elevator, exhibits capture the thin lives where success or failure rested with the whims of commodity brokers.
 Inglis is 20km north of the Yellowhead Hwy (Hwy 16) near the … [Read More...]